itgall/photonics-component-library/README.md

 # Photonics Component Library

-A comprehensive open-source vector graphics library of **879 unique photonics and optics components** for scientific diagrams, technical illustrations, and publication-quality figures.
+An open-source vector graphics library of **photonics and optics components** for scientific diagrams, technical illustrations, and publication-quality figures.
 Every component is provided in three rendering styles (flat 2D, pseudo-3D, and wireframe) and two formats (SVG and PNG).

 ## Overview